We aspire to be recognised internationally as:

 Quote Professor Martin Meyer

-We are dedicated to ensuring our students receive a quality international business education.Professor Martin Meyer Director, Kent Business School Read profile
+We are dedicated to ensuring our students receive a quality international business education.Professor Martin Meyer Dean, Kent Business School Read profile

 We are proud of the success of our graduates and to ensure this continues we offer targeted support to our students.